w3c/contact-picker/README.md

 Exposing contact information has a clear privacy impact.
 We propose a picker model so that the user agent can offer a user experience that makes it clear what information in going to be shared with the website.

 The API will only be available on secure contexts.
 Additionally, we propose that a user gesture is required in order to trigger the contact picker, to help avoid users from inadvertently seeing the picker.

+## Alternatives Considered

+##### `<input type="file" accept="text/contacts+json;items=name,tel" />`
+The Web Platform already supports a picker for external data through `<input type="file" />`, which some user agents specialize based on the mime types that are being selected.

+Supporting contacts this way has a number of downsides:
+  * There is much contention in file types for expressing contact information.
+For most use cases, a `FileReader` would be used to read and parse the file in order to access the individual properties.
+We can optimize for this.
+Libraries can be used for converting this data in another format of the developer's choosing.
+  * Feature detection is harder, and would likely need a new API such as `HTMLInputElement.isTypeSupported()` mimicking the [`MediaRecorder`](https://www.w3.org/TR/mediastream-recording/#dom-mediarecorder-istypesupported).
+Unlike existing specializations of file pickers, contacts would be unlikely to gracefully degrade to a general picker.
+  * Extensibility is harder, as it would rely on additional parameters being passed to the mime type.

 ## Potential follow-up work
   * As mentioned, more properties can be added iteratively as use cases are identified.
 It is a non-goal of this API to share _all_ information stored for a particular contact without filtering.